Proto-Greek language: Nouns

 The Proto-Greek nominal system is thought to have included cases of gender change according to number, heteroclisy and stem alternation (ex. genitive form húdatos for húdōr "water").

 The superlative in -tatos becomes productive.

 The peculiar oblique stem gunaik- "women", attested from the Thebes tablets is probably Proto-Greek.
 It appears, at least as gunai- in Armenian as well.

-Pronoun
+Examples of noun declension

+("Yoke" in later Proto-Hellenic and both Classical and Modern Greek is masculine due to a gender shift from *-ón to *-ós).

+Pronouns

 The pronouns hoûtos, ekeînos and autós are created.
 The use of ho, hā, to as articles is post-Mycenaean.